MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex2_Azure_Defender.md

 6. Select **Security alerts** in the portal menu.

-7. Select **Sample Alerts** from the command bar (hint: you may need to select the elipse button from the command bar).
+7. Select **Sample alerts** from the command bar (hint: you may need to select the ellipsis button from the command bar).

 **Note** Wait for the sample alerts to load.

 8. In the Create sample alerts (Preview) pane make sure your subscription is selected.
-Make sure all sample alerts are selected and select **Create sample alerts**.
+Make sure all sample alerts are selected in the Azure Defender plans area and select **Create sample alerts**.

-**Note**This may take a few minutes to complete.
+**Note** This sample alert creation process may take a few minutes to complete.
+Once complete each of the alerts should appear in the Azure Security Center - Security alerts area.

 9. For each of the alerts listed.
 Perform the following actions: